BBE78/cypress-sonarqube-reporter/README.md

 ## Why another one?
 Since this Cypress issue: <https://github.com/cypress-io/cypress/issues/1495>, spec filename are not available for reporters in a Cypress environnement.

+\[**EDIT** 02-14-2020]: despite the correction of this issue since Cypress v3.8.3 (see [Release Notes](https://github.com/cypress-io/cypress/releases/tag/v3.8.3)), the problem is still there and the below reporters are still not working...

 So this reporter provides a workaround (simplified as possible) in order to be able to generate these SonarQube reports.

 A SonarQube test execution report is created for each Cypress spec file.